 Proceed with caution!
 The other types of hay listed above are suitable for almost all age groups of guinea pigs.
 But Clover and Alfalfa hays should not be given to guinea pigs that are over 6 months of age unless they are pregnant or nursing females.
 These types of hay are heavy on nutrients.
 They are high in fat and sugar content, and they are also high in calcium.

 These are hays that your guinea pigs would enjoy better, but only as long as these are given occasionally.
-If you know what you’re doing and are in need of Alfalfa hay check out the price on Chewy here
+If you know what you’re doing and are in need of Alfalfa hay check out the price on Amazon here

 Fruits and Vegetables